gamecraft-it/pico-8-workshops/README.md

 2. Install [just](https://just.systems/)
    1. For mac users `brew install just` will do the trick

+This is using [https://github.com/micktwomey/pico-8-carts-justfile](https://github.com/micktwomey/c) for the just recipes.

 # Getting help

 1. `just help`